How can we help you?

 Research & Instruction

-Faculty can request course-integrated library instruction sessions covering research skills, library resources, citations and plagiarism, Endnote and other information literacy tools, resources and skills.
+Learn more about how the library can help your students with instruction sessions and workshops covering research skills, library resources, citations and plagiarism, Endnote and other information literacy topics.

 Librarian Liaisons are subject experts who collaborate with faculty and serve academic schools, departments and programs.
 They are responsible for collection development, and creating research, subject, and course guides.
 Liaisons provide in-depth research assistance, and course-integrated instruction.